More at rubyonrails.org:

 end

-This will recognize /photos/1/preview with GET, and route to the preview action of PhotosController, with the resource id value passed in params[:id].
+An incoming GET request to /photos/1/preview will route to the preview action of PhotosController.
+The resource id value will be available in params[:id].
 It will also create the preview_photo_url and preview_photo_path helpers.

 resources :photos do